xavier-cai/L4D2ModManager/README.md

 ![](./Introduction/english/screenshot.png)

+**Notice : If you are attending to manage your subscribed MODs, I recommend you use it after you launch your game and check whether there are some downloads or updates, beacause download/update of MODs will set them On automatically.
+Maybe I will solve this problem by adding download & updating function to this software.**

 ## Functions
 - Read subscribed items' information from Steam workshop (logined Steam is required)
 - Try read information from Steam workshop for local MOD files (players may move their subscribed items to custom MOD directory)